 Today I want to compare two top personal finance tracking websites.
-We are going to look at long-time industry heavyweight Mint.com and a newer entrant: Mint Alternative Personal Capital.
+We are going to look at long-time industry heavyweight Mint.com and a newer entrant: Mint Alternative Empower.
 I have accounts with both and I have used each site extensively.
-Here is what you need to know when choosing between Mint and Personal Capital.
+Here is what you need to know when choosing between Mint and Empower.

 Interface and Accounts

 One place where Mint has always stood out from Mint alternatives is the interface and design.
 The site always focused on a clean, intuitive look and feel, though I found the improvements pretty much stopped shortly after Intuit acquired the company in 2009.